Jule Huffman: Personal life

-Huffman married Gladys Huffman in 1941.
-The couple had 4 children.
-They remained married for 70 years, until her death on May 2, 2011 at the age of 84.
-His son, Marvin Huffman, wore the Mr. Cartoon character Beeper costume during event appearances.
+Huffman married Gladys Kramer in 1949.
+The couple had 4 children (Nancy, Cindy, Marvin, Julie).
+They remained married for nearly 70 years, until her death on May 2, 2011, at the age of 84.
+His son, Marvin Huffman, was one of many performers who wore the Mr. Cartoon character Beeper costume during event appearances.

 As a native of Cincinnati, he was an avid Reds and Bengals fan, and sang the National Anthem at several Reds Games, as well as participating in many Red Caravans.

 He reportedly loved golf and gardening, and singing, often performing at notable events in West Virginia, Ohio, and Kentucky.

 Death

-Jule Huffman died in Huntington, West Virginia on April 16, 2015 at the age of 91.
+Jule Huffman died in Huntington, West Virginia, on April 16, 2015, at the age of 91.
 His funeral was held at the First Presbyterian Church in Huntington on April 23, 2015.
 He is interred near his wife, Gladys, at the White Chapel Memorial Gardens in Barboursville, West Virginia.